melonTree68/melontree68/README.md

 # Hello!
 I am Zhijie Chen.
 I am an undergraduate at the School of Artificial Intelligence, Shanghai Jiao Tong University.
-As a student majoring in AI, I am particularly interested in mathematics.
+As a student majoring in AI, I am interested in mathematics.
+I particularly care about the rigor of things, and the essential ideas lurking behind them.

 ## Study Interests and Focus
 Current: